Wii Shop Channel: Game updates

-Downloaded games can receive updates from the Wii Shop Channel.
-This has been done four times so far to update Military Madness, Star Fox 64/Lylat Wars, Kirby 64: The Crystal Shards (in North America and Europe), and Mario Kart 64 (in Europe and Australia).
-Several NES and SNES games released before March 30, 2007 have also been given updates in Europe and Australia to fix previous problems with the Wii component cables.
+Some downloaded games could receive updates from the Wii Shop Channel.
+This was done to update Military Madness, Star Fox 64/Lylat Wars, Kirby 64: The Crystal Shards (in North America and Europe), and Mario Kart 64 (in Europe and Australia).
+Several NES and SNES games released before March 30, 2007, have also been given updates in Europe and Australia to fix previous problems with the Wii component cables.
 These updates are free of charge to those who have downloaded a previous version of the game.
 Some WiiWare games have also featured free updates for the purposes of fixing bugs.
 These games include Dr. Mario Online Rx and Alien Crush Returns.

 Connection Ambassador Promotion

-In 2009, Nintendo of Europe announced the "Connection Ambassador Promotion", a scheme designed to reward users for helping other new users get connected online and to the Wii Shop Channel.
-Both users (The Ambassador and the person who was helped) received a reward of 500 Wii Points each time the ambassador helped someone get online.
+In 2009, Nintendo of Japan launched a program designed to reward users for helping other new users get connected online and to the Wii Shop Channel.

+Both the ambassador and the user who was assisted to get their console online received a reward of 500 Wii Points.
 If the ambassador assisted 20 people, the ambassador would have accumulated 10,000 Wii Points from the programme while attaining Platinum status and be able to download all NES, SNES and N64 titles from the Virtual Console section of the Wii Shop Channel free of charge.
-The service also launched in New Zealand and Australia.
-Since the service launched in 2009 the scheme had proved hugely popular with many sites appearing online dedicated to helping connect users and share system codes.
-This service remained exclusive for PAL version Wii consoles.
+The service was also launched in European countries, New Zealand, and Australia.
+The scheme had proved hugely popular with many sites appearing online dedicated to helping connect users and share system codes.

 The programme ended on November 21, 2012.